dragoon-dranzer/RDSite/README.md

  This is an open-source project by RaddTaz and QuiteAFancyEmerald.

+ RaddDrop's various services are managed by RaddTaz and others may contribute.

  For any question, contact via telegram linked on our official site.

  Misuse of this site is considered unacceptable and none of the owners are responsible for abuse.